Case Study 2: CareBridge Health System - Worked Solution

 - Physicians: Criteria-based sharing rule per department (e.g.,

 Department__c = 'Cardiology'to Public Group ‘Cardiologists’).
-Chiefs see all via role hierarchy. - Specialists: Apex-managed sharing via Care Team Member — share created on referral acceptance, removed on episode close.
-Dynamic and event-driven.
+Chiefs see all via role hierarchy. - Specialists: Apex-managed sharing on Account triggered by the Referral lifecycle.
+When a Referral record transitions to

-- Patient Access: FLS restricts to demographics and scheduling fields; clinical fields hidden.
+Care_Program__cfield. - Patient Access: FLS restricts to demographics and scheduling fields; clinical fields hidden.
+Sharing rule grants Read on accounts with upcoming appointments at the user’s facility.

 - Revenue Cycle: FLS restricts to encounter details and Dx codes; clinical notes hidden.